 - o Full name

 - o Address

 - o Telephone number

 - o Email address

-- o Dates of attendance
+- O Dates of attendance

-- o Enrollment status
+- Enrollment status

 - Program of study and concentration(s)

-- o Participation in officially recognized activities
+- Participation in officially recognized activities

-- o Awards
+- Awards

-- o Honors (including Dean's List)
+- Honors (including Dean's List)

-- o Degree(s) earned and date(s) conferred
+- O Degree(s) earned and date(s) conferred

-- o ID card photograph
+- ID card photograph

 As required by Section 99.37 of the FERPA regulations, this serves as annual public notice of which student records Golden Gate University classifies as "directory information."
 Students have the right to withhold all "directory information," but must notify the registrar in writing by completion and submission of the "Request to Prevent Disclosure of Directory Information" form.
-Once a nondisclosure hold is placed on a student's directory information, it will remain in effect until and unless the student removes it by submission of a written request to the registrar.
+Once a non-disclosure hold is placed on a student's directory information, it will remain in effect until and unless the student removes it by submission of a written request to the registrar.